-Minimum roof slope is $\frac{1}{2}$:12 in accordance with UFC 3-110-03, Section 2-3.1.
+Minimum roof slope is 1⁄2:12 in accordance with UFC 3-110-03, Section 2-3.1.
 This is considered a flat roof.

-Concrete slab framed roofs is the primary construction method for shorter to intermediate roof spans and primary construction for the roofs located in Japan.
+Concrete slab framed roofs are the primary construction method for shorter to intermediate roof spans and primary construction for the roofs located in Japan.